eepyamre/drawamare/overview.md

    - Handles user interface and canvas rendering using Pixi.js.
    - Implements drawing functionalities, user interaction, and real-time synchronization via WebSocket (Socket.IO).
-   - Manages local canvas state, **per-layer history for undo/redo**, and **multiple layers per user**. **Initial structure for multi-layer support is now in place.**
+   - Manages local canvas state, per-layer history for undo/redo, and multiple layers per user.
+Initial structure for multi-layer support is in place.

 2. **Backend** (Node.js + TypeScript):

    - Manages WebSocket connections using Socket.IO and coordinates real-time drawing updates.
    - Tracks user connections and broadcasts drawing actions and canvas redraw events to all connected clients.
    - Implements saving and sending initial canvas state to new users.
-Now sends the current canvas state to new users upon connection. **Backend still needs significant adaptation for multi-layer initial state and management.**
+Now sends the current canvas state to new users upon connection.
+Backend now supports layer IDs in events and manages a list of layers.

 3. **Database** (Optional for persistence):
    - Not currently implemented.
 Could be used to store session data (e.g., user layers, history, layer configurations) for persistence across sessions.